markosankovic/notes/Notes on OBLAC Drives documentation for v19.0.0 release.md

 > System Requirements

-> I would replace it Prerequeisite or Required Software and write that OBLAC Drives VM is a virtual machine that you as a user should run on VMware Player version 14 or above for Windows and Linux and VMware Function 10 for macOS and provide links to VMware website.
+> I would replace it Prerequeisite or Required Software and write that OBLAC Drives VM is a virtual machine that you as a user should run on VMware Player version 14 or above for Windows and Linux and VMware Fusion 10 for macOS and provide links to VMware website.

 > Note
 > OBLAC Drives runs in your browser and has been successfully tested with Google Chrome (Version 63.0.3239.132 and above).
 Other browsers or older versions of Chrome may also be supported but can’t be recomended.